 The calculator does not take into account any out-of-pocket expenses you may also be able to claim or any fees a solicitor may deduct for their legal services.

 Please speak with our specialist car accident claim solicitors to discuss the specifics of your case.
 A free claim consultation with one of our team is the quickest way to know how much you may be able to claim.

 Most consultations take no more than 5 to 10 minutes.
 Our team is available through phone or web chat, or you can complete our online form to schedule a time that suits you.

-How Are Car Accident Claims Calculated?
+How Are Car Accident Compensation Claims Calculated?

-The total amount of compensation a person may receive is calculated by combining two figures.
+For non-whiplash-related claims, the total amount of compensation a person may receive is calculated by combining two figures.